hfgolino/EGAnet/man/cran-comments.md

 output: pdf_document
 ---

-## 05/07/2019
+## 06/03/2019
 # Updated version of the EGAnet package
-This is an updated version of the EGAnet package.
+- This is an updated version of the EGAnet package.
 A new function was added (vn.entropy) and another was modified (entropyFit).

+- The EGA function was also updated to accomodate a new check for unidimensionality.

 ## 04/30/2019
 # Resubmission